AleoNet/snarkOS/README.md

 The Aleo Team <hello@aleo.org>

 USAGE:
-    snarkos [FLAGS] [OPTIONS]
+    snarkos [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
         --display    If the flag is set, the node will render a read-only display -h, --help       Prints help information
-    -V, --version    Prints version information
+        --norpc      If the flag is set, the node will not initialize the RPC server -V, --version    Prints version information

 OPTIONS:
-        --miner <miner>              Specify this as a mining node, with the given miner address -n, --network <network>          Specify the network of this node [default: 2] --node <node>                Specify the port for the node server --rpc <rpc>                  Specify the port for the RPC server --username <rpc-username>    Specify the username for the RPC server [default: root] --password <rpc-password>    Specify the password for the RPC server [default: pass] --verbosity <verbosity>      Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2]
+        --connect <connect>          Specify the IP address of a peer to connect to --miner <miner>              Specify this as a mining node, with the given miner address -n, --network <network>          Specify the network of this node [default: 2] --node <node>                Specify the IP address and port for the node server [default: 0.0.0.0:4132] --rpc <rpc>                  Specify the IP address and port for the RPC server [default: 0.0.0.0:3032] --password <rpc-password>    Specify the password for the RPC server [default: pass] --username <rpc-username>    Specify the username for the RPC server [default: root] --verbosity <verbosity>      Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2]

 SUBCOMMANDS:
+    experimental    Experimental features
     help            Prints this message or the help of the given subcommand(s) update          Updates snarkOS to the latest version
 ```

 ## 6. Development Guide